theplugfx/nurrainaliyu/README.md

 Great!
 You have arrived here
-I'm a Full Stack Developer 💻 also a Content Creator ✍️ I am self-taught 🚀 and I love talking & writing about Web Development , & Software Development in general.
+I'm a Full Stack Developer 💻 also a Content Creator ✍️ I am self-taught 🚀 and I love talking & writing about Web Development , & Enterprenuership.

-I have been coding for over eight (8) years and am currently a Backend Fintech Engineer 💸 with experience in working with Core Banking Services and SOAP Services with an extensive knowledge of building USSD (Short Codes) 📱 SDPs and the working on Mobile Money frameworks having integrated 👨🏻‍💻 and worked with teams from the major Telecos in Ghana.
+I have been coding for over eight (5) years and am currently a Backend Fintech Engineer 💸 with experience in working with Core Banking Services and SOAP Services with an extensive knowledge of building USSD (Short Codes) 📱 SDPs and the working on Mobile Money frameworks having integrated 👨🏻‍💻 and worked with teams from the major Telecos in Ghana.

 I 💛 building real-time applications but I mostly work on and experiment with APIs of all sort and have the love to build APIs and deploy them using my favorite operating system Linux 👾.